 Why Prioritize Veterinary Dentistry?

-Failure to address tartar accumulation leads to severe gum inflammation, eventual gum recession, and tooth loss.
-Additionally, it results in foul breath and serves as a persistent source of oral infection.
+Unchecked tartar leads to severe gum inflammation, recession, and tooth loss, causing bad breath and persistent oral infections.

-The progression of “periodontal disease” not only affects oral health but also triggers systemic issues like diarrhea, vomiting, pain, irritability, and sadly, premature organ failure.
+Periodontal disease not only impacts oral health but also triggers systemic issues like diarrhea, vomiting, discomfort, and, sadly, organ failure.

 “Periodontal disease is the most common clinical condition occurring in adult dogs and cats and is entirely preventable.”